b-ianphan/EDS124BR/docs/index.md

 "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Variables](https://youtu.be/Ml1rXUC81oM)

 "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Soccer Conditional Loops](https://youtu.be/gWCfdeTNhdc)

+"Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [If-Else Dart Board](https://youtu.be/dly0kHvOmAo)